How to Identify Tire Defects and Prevent Tire Tread Separation

 - A common sign of tire tread separation is that the car will begin shaking at a certain speed (most often between 10 mph to 40 mph).

 - This may begin as a small vibration, but as the problem worsens, it may feel as though the whole wheel is shaking side-to-side as though the wheel is not tightly fastened.

 - The first visual indication will be a bubble along the tread or the sidewall of the tire.
 The bubble will continue to expand and a larger section becomes separated from the tire’s casing.

 - Drivers may also notice a wavy pattern in the tread.
 The treads of a tire should always align straight and remain parallel.
 Misaligned tread patterns are an indication that the tread is not properly bonded or is losing hold.

-- If tire tread separation or split is identified, repair should not be attempted.
-The only remedy is to replace the tire completely.
+- If tire tread separation or tire cords split is identified, repair should not be attempted.
+The only remedy for a tire split is to replace the tire completely.